 Nedra Dixon directed The Coterie's Once On This Island and has appeared twice on its main stage as Aunt Em/Glinda in The Wiz.
-In addition to the honor of performing at the White House, the Kennedy Center, Carnegie Hall, and Madison Square Garden, she has received critical acclaim as a “triple threat performer,” director, and choreographer in numerous venues on Broadway, Off Broadway, national tours, and regional theaters.
-She’s played roles as varied as Mary Magdalene in Jesus Christ Superstar to the ditzy gun moll, Erma, in Anything Goes.
+In addition to the honor of performing at the White House, the Kennedy Center, Carnegie Hall, and Madison Square Garden, Nedra has received critical acclaim as a “triple threat performer,” director, and choreographer in numerous venues on Broadway, Off-Broadway, national tours, and regional theaters.

 Lucas Zachary Dorrell has been in Seussical and Lyle the Crocodile with The Coterie.
 His former shows are Nuncracker at American Heartland Theatre then Peter Cottontail and Aladdin with Starlight.
 When Lucas is not performing he can be found playing soccer or practicing the drums.

-Shawna Downing is a 2012 graduate of Avila University with a BFA in Musical Theatre and a BA in Communications.
+Shawna Peña-Downing is a 2012 graduate of Avila University with a BFA in Musical Theatre and a BA in Communications.
 She continuously works as a professional actor and teaching artist with various youth-centered organizations in Kansas City.
 Shawna has been seen on many Kansas City stages including The Coterie, Unicorn Theatre, Mesner Puppet Theater, Metropolitan Ensemble Theatre, Theatre for Young America, and KC MeltingPot Theatre.
 Shawna loves to spend her time, energy, and free spirit being an educator, laughing, eating, and giving back.
 She lives to create and perform quality work that inspires, entertains, and educates.